BernardoMG/dev-reTHINK-Hackathon/evaluation.md

   * Even with minimal knowledge about web application development, all participants were able to use reTHINK and complete this challenge;
   * All participants considered reTHINK easy to use;
-  * All participants considered easy to load Hyperties into their web applications.
+  * All participants considered it easy to load Hyperties into their web applications.

-However, we collect also some negative aspects that should be considered, such as:
+However, we also collected some negative feedback that should be addressed, such as:

-  * Authentication GUI, in terms of user interface, was difficult to understand for some participants;
+  * The authentication GUI, in terms of user interface, was difficult to understand for some participants;
-  * Without the tutorials and instructions available during the event, the participants recognized that would take much longer to complete all the tasks;
+  * Without the tutorials and instructions available during the event, the participants recognized that it would have taken them much longer to complete all the tasks;
   * Lack of documentation;
   * The reTHINK library logging is maybe a little too verbose.

 # Survey - Second challenge

 This section corresponds to the second challenge of the event that each team had to complete.
-Basically, the main goal of this second challenge was to combine multiple hyperties into a web application.
-Each team had to developed a much more complex web application, in terms of user interface, that uses the CodeGeneratorReporter and GroupChatManager hyperties.
+The main goal of this second challenge was to combine multiple hyperties into a web application.
+Each team had to developed a more complex web application, in terms of user interface, that uses the CodeGeneratorReporter and GroupChatManager hyperties.
 This challenge was divided into three tasks.
 The first task was to load two hyperties.
 The second task was to develop all the user interface to deal with all the features of the GroupChatManager hyperty e.g. creation of chat rooms, sending messages (chat capabilities).
 And finally, the third task was to combine the two loaded hyperties.

-1. How easy was to include more than one Hyperty in your application?
+1. How easy was it to include more than one Hyperty in your application?

 ![3-1](./Figures/Evaluation/3-1.png)